Is it still worth returning and living in New York, especially if you are Asian?

 1. Your employment may not be secure

 Small businesses are the backbone of any economy.
-New York’s “progressive” policies make it difficult for them to thrive.
-We know this based on what’s happening to Minneapolis, the poster child of progressive laws.
+New York’s “progressive business policies” of high taxes and complex regulations make it challenging to thrive.
+Minneapolis, the poster child of progressive laws, is in the same dilemma.

 The unemployment rate decreased slightly in 2021, but jobs continue to struggle.
 Many high earners in tech and finance left, reported CBNC.
 At least one-third of businesses stopped operations, according to NY Post.

-During the 2020 pandemic, states with the lowest unemployment rate were mostly populated by Conservatives like Nebraska, Utah, South Dakota, Kansas, and Texas.
+During the 2020 pandemic, states with the lowest unemployment rate were populated mainly by Conservatives, like Nebraska, Utah, South Dakota, Kansas, and Texas.

 A.I. has begun taking over jobs in retail sales